lambdahuang/FlashRoute/README.md

 **Caveat**: Make sure your computer has Internet connection when building, Bazel will download underlying libraries for FlashRoute.

-The compiling can be done simply using this commandline in side the directory of this project.
+The compiling can be done simply using this commandline inside the directory of this project.

 ```
 bazel build flashroute